 Toolerstone is a not for profit ‘creative escape’ situated in private gardens in the Cheshire village of Sandiway.
-We offer a variety of day long creative workshops, in subjects including gardening, floristry, textiles, painting, photography and more, all inspired by nature and the garden setting.
+We offer a variety of day long creative workshops, in subjects including gardening, floristry, willow weaving, painting, photography and more, all inspired by nature and the garden setting.

 The majority of our workshops are ‘gifted’ to those who deserve a creative break in their lives; people who work in the care industry, in hospitals and hospices, who dedicate their lives to looking after others.
 We want to say ‘thank you’ to them by offering them the chance to escape for the day in a safe, nourishing environment.